hasrack/hasrack.github.io/_posts/2014-11-12-living-with-chromeos.md

 ### _Online Mode_

 Chrome OS trully shines when you are online.
 It was built for this purpose.
 Open your device, log in and go to web.
 It is specially good for collaboration work like google docs, coding.
-You can use koding, shiftedit, nitrous.io for collaborative coding.
+You can use [koding](https://chrome.google.com/webstore/detail/koding/fgbjpbdfegnodokpoejnbhnblcojccal), [shiftedit](https://chrome.google.com/webstore/detail/shiftedit/lcgmndephhjcabhhjfcmncnhbmgbkpij), [nitrous.io](https://chrome.google.com/webstore/detail/nitrousio/efdcneeepllhjlbejkfnaolelbpdacai) for collaborative coding.
 It's also good for bloggers who do their blogging entirely on browser.
 Well I am using an offline markdown editor to write this post and push it later to my site.
 You can edit your photos online using [Pixlr.com](https://chrome.google.com/webstore/detail/pixlr-editor/icmaknaampgiegkcjlimdiidlhopknpk?utm_source=chrome-app-launcher-info-dialog) and Photoshop will also be available for chrome OS in near future through virtualization.
 You can also use torrent client.
-Good enough for web developer and content writer.
+Good enough for [web developer](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg) (or you can use one of the cloud ides mentioned above and [content writer](https://chrome.google.com/webstore/detail/calmly-writer/adhdlhedoenicbbncfckobjedmboleig).
+You can also use [celtx online](https://www.celtx.com/index.html) for scriptwriting.

 But chrome OS is not for everyone.
 It also has it's pros and cons.